ben/ben.github.com/source/_posts/2013-02-07-libgit2-checkout.markdown

 This gets content from the index and writes it to the working directory.
 It's similar to doing `git checkout [file]` without specifying a branch or revision.
+That `NULL` parameter could also refer to a separate index, which is a bit beyond the scope of this post.

 You can also pull content from elsewhere in the history.
 For instance, to replicate something like `git checkout HEAD~~ master.txt`, you could do this: